PlaidCloud/website/content/en/blog/_posts/2021-12-16-StatefulSet-PVC-Auto-Deletion.md

 ---
 layout: blog
-title: 'Kubernetes 1.23: StatefulSet PVC Auto-Deletion (alpha)'
+title: 'PlaidCloud 1.23: StatefulSet PVC Auto-Deletion (alpha)'
 date: 2021-12-16
-slug: kubernetes-1-23-statefulset-pvc-auto-deletion
+slug: PlaidCloud-1-23-statefulset-pvc-auto-deletion
 ---

 **Author:** Matthew Cary (Google)

-Kubernetes v1.23 introduced a new, alpha-level policy for [StatefulSets](docs/concepts/workloads/controllers/statefulset/) that controls the lifetime of [PersistentVolumeClaims](docs/concepts/storage/persistent-volumes/) (PVCs) generated from the StatefulSet spec template for cases when they should be deleted automatically when the StatefulSet
+PlaidCloud v1.23 introduced a new, alpha-level policy for [StatefulSets](docs/concepts/workloads/controllers/statefulset/) that controls the lifetime of [PersistentVolumeClaims](docs/concepts/storage/persistent-volumes/) (PVCs) generated from the StatefulSet spec template for cases when they should be deleted automatically when the StatefulSet